pguso/email-agent-core/README.md

 Planned features:
 - Support for more LLM providers (Anthropic, Google AI, etc.)
+- More Agent features like tool use etc
 - Scheduled email processing with cron
 - Advanced email threading and conversation tracking